McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - **Breaking**: The `custom_css` config parameter was removed from the configuration.
 If used in an existing installation, it can be achieved by overriding the `custom-header.html` template in a much more generic manner.

+- **Breaking**: Because anchor hover color was not configurable without introducing more complexitity to the variant stylesheets, we decided to remove `--MAIN-ANCHOR-color` instead.
+You don't need to change anything in your custom color stylesheet as the anchors now get their colors from `--MAIN-LINK-color` and `--MAIN-ANCHOR-HOVER-color` respectivley.

 - **New**: New colors `--PRIMARY-color` and `--SECONDARY-color` were added to provide easier modification of your custom style.
 These two colors are the default for other, more specific color variables.
 You don't need to change anything in your existing custom color stylesheets as those variables get reasonable default values.